Misc

 Image adapted from: Punchbowl

 Punchbowl is one of the OG e-card services out there.
-The company has been standing strong for over three decades, so we know it’s good.
+The company has been standing strong for over 3 decades, so we know it’s good.
 It carries some of the biggest and most original selections that are stylish and quirky.

 You can browse from a gallery full of funny e-cards, personalise your design, add a self-recorded video message at no extra cost, and it’s ready to go.
-There’s also an option to customise the e-envelope and stamp for an extra personal touch.
+There’s also an option to customise the e-envelope and stamp for an added personal touch.

 Punchbowl website